 - Not easy to apply and the company was not willing to help me choose a brush and roller.

-- They only ship to the 48 states (not Canada).
-(A very close alternative in my estimation that you can buy in Canada and Europe, is Farrow & Ball matte paint which seemed to be extremely similar in make up and odor.
-It’s also a PVA based paint high in minerals).
+- No apparent reason to buy this over Farrow and Ball.
+A very close alternative in my estimation, that you can buy in Canada, the US, and Europe.
+That seemed to be extremely similar in makeup and odor.
+It’s also a PVA based paint high in minerals.

 Application Tips for BioShield Clay Paint